Mayer-Domminic/1P_secret_integration/readme.md

 # 1PASSINT
-jun-pas-upd.py is the file to run the main file can take an argument (new password), or auto update them
+Almost have this working for palo alto servers, but I do need to test! jun-pas-upd.py is the file to run the main file can take an argument (new password), or auto update them